 To reduce the threat of lightning, take the following steps:

 - When a thunderstorm threatens your area, seek shelter in a building or hardtop vehicle.
 Avoid metallic objects; plumbing and bathroom fixtures can conduct electricity.

 - Unplug appliances and other valuable electrical items such as computers, since power surges from lightning strikes can cause damage.

 - Monitor local media on a battery-operated radio for updates on storm activity.

-If caught outside with no chance to seek safe shelter, follow these recommendations:
+If caught outside with no opportunity to seek safe shelter, follow these recommendations:

-- In open areas, find the lowest place nearby, such as a ravine, valley, or even a ditch, and crouch down.
+- Find a low area, such as a ravine, gully, valley, or ditch, and crouch down.
 However, remain alert for flash flooding.

-- Stay away from open water.
+- Avoid area of open water.
 If you are caught boating or swimming, proceed to land immediately, and seek shelter.

-- If you feel your hair stand on end (which indicates that lightning is about to strike), squat low to the ground on the balls of your feet.
-Make yourself as small a target as possible by placing your hands over your ears and your head between your knees.
+- If you feel your hair stand on end (which indicates that lightning is about to strike), squat low to the ground on the balls of your feet to minimize your contact with the ground.
 Do not lie flat on the ground.
+Make yourself as small a target as possible by placing your hands on your knees.

 - Related Advice: